wanjee/ShuweeAdminBundle/src/Resources/doc/types.rst

     ->addField('image', 'image', array('label' => 'Image', 'base_path' => 'uploads/images'))

-base_path option is required if the full path to image (relative to project root) is not stored in field value.
+base_path option is required if the full path to image (relative to project web root) is not stored in field value.
 If specified it is appended to the image value.
 No trailing slash.
-This use type use liipImagineBundle to resize the image.
+This type use LiipImagineBundle to resize the image.

 Text